Grouchy Golf Blog

 It is truly a key position for proper ball-striking.
 Equally as important, if not more important, is the fundamental action that produces this key position.

 Supination is probably the single most important action in the proper golf swing.
 Unfortunately, it is also probably the least understood.
 If you are a golfer and have never heard of "supination" before, you owe it to yourself to fully understand this concept and ensure that it is a part of your swing.
 If you need hands-on assistance, your friendly neighborhood PGA teaching professional is your best bet.
-We'll also feature some helpful tips on supination in the near future.
-In the meantime, check out the Tiger Woods Swing Portrait videos at
+In the meantime, check out this helpful .
+Also, here's a good reference for all the wrist actions in the golf swing: The 6 Actions of the Wrists and Forearms.

 Sunday, June 04, 2006 at 10:42 AM